beamable/UnrealSDK/Docs/docs/features/stats.md

 ## Performance Guidelines

+### Batching updates

 In this example there is created a new `UpdateCommand` and commited right away.
 In order to achieve better performance and reduce amount of calls to backend it is encouraged to create `UpdateCommand`, attach as many changes as needed and commit then instead of commiting each change separately.

+### Stats keys naming

+Good rule of thumb for keys is "shorter is better" and keys of 8-20 characters are ideal (purely for human ergonomics) and keeping them under a few hundred characters is best for performance.

+### Stats values length

+Values should be no more than a few hundred characters long.
+This is a performance issue: the MongoDB collection has an index on keys, so the bigger the keys are the bigger that index grows, leading to performance hits in both writing and reading.